Expungement event in Baton Rouge planned for Saturday

-BATON ROUGE, LA (WAFB) - Several Baton Rouge agencies will host another BREES expungement event this Saturday.
+BATON ROUGE, LA (WAFB) - Several Baton Rouge agencies will host another BREES expungement event Saturday, September 1.

 The city's parking garages are located at the foot of St. Louis Street.
 All-day parking is $3.

-Officials said BREES can only handle East Baton Rouge convictions, and that expungements are only free if the original conviction was dismissed.
-If anyone interested in going but is not able to attend, the EBR Clerk of Court handles expungement requests at its downtown offices.
+Officials say BREES can only handle East Baton Rouge convictions, and that expungements are only free if the original conviction was dismissed.
+For anyone interested in going, but not able to attend, the EBR Clerk of Court handles expungement requests at its downtown offices.

 The departments hosting the event are the District Attorney, the Public Defender, the City Prosecutor, and the Clerks of both the 19th JDC and BR City Court.